 NFPA urges grillers to be mindful of safety

-Hannah Storm, ESPN SportsCenter anchor was severely burned in a grill fire.
-She worked with NFPA to record several videos to share her story and raise awareness for grilling safety in hopes that others will avoid similar incidents.
-Video PSA (:30) also available.
+Last year, Hannah Storm, ESPN SportsCenter anchor, was severely burned in a grill fire at her home.
+She has since worked with NFPA to record several videos to share her story and raise awareness for grilling safety in hopes that others will avoid similar incidents.
+Audio PSA (:30) also available.